justincbagley/blog/content/post/2018-03-06-command-line-trash-how-to-delete-trash-and-inspect-files-from-the-cli.md

 - trash
 ---

 As many of you know, I use a UNIX/Mac system, and I spend a great deal of time working from the command line on UNIX and LINUX.
-One thing that everyone learns when they're learning the UNIX/LINUX command line is that the "rm" command is a powerful and versatile option for deleting files.
+One thing that everyone learns when they're learning the UNIX/LINUX command line is that the `rm` command is a powerful and versatile option for deleting files.
 However, when we delete files with rm, they never come back, and thus they cannot be inspected afterward.
-Adding the "-i" flag (e.g. "rm -i ) is an extremely useful safety feature for regular or recursive (i.e. folder-and-everything-in-it) deleting that will cause you to be prompted for confirmation that you _really_ want to permanently delete the target file(s) or directory; however, this can be a bit of a nuisance.
+Adding the "-i" flag (e.g. `rm -i` ) is an extremely useful safety feature for regular or recursive (i.e. folder-and-everything-in-it) deleting that will cause you to be prompted for confirmation that you _really_ want to permanently delete the target file(s) or directory; however, this can be a bit of a nuisance.

 One thing that I figured out a while back was that several people have been interested in this issue.
 And, as a result of their efforts, there is some free software out there that can provide an alternative to rm, by providing "trash" functions.
-One such software is called "trash", was written by Ali Rantakari (available [here](http://hasseg.org/trash/)), and is easily installed from [Homebrew](https://brew.sh) as follows:
+One such software is called `trash`, was written by Ali Rantakari (available [here](http://hasseg.org/trash/)), and is easily installed from [Homebrew](https://brew.sh) as follows:

 ```
 $ brew install trash